 8. Mobile Services – Make Money Living In A Skoolie

 If working online is not necessarily your thing, then perhaps working with your hands is more your jam.

-Being a mobile or nomadic mechanic is a viable option if that is your skill.
+Being a mobile or nomadic mechanic is a viable option to make money living in a skoolie.
 By advertising in skoolie groups and forums, getting a mechanic gig can be a regular thing.

 Travel from one customer to another who needs and trusts your skills based on the advice and recommendations of others who have benefitted from your knowledge and skill.

 If you know how to cut and style hair, then you should never be without income.
+You will always be able to make money living in a skoolie.
 This is a skill and talent that is needed by just about everyone, everywhere, and all of the time.

 Again, word of mouth of your skill will go a long way regardless of where you are camping and adventuring.

 Massage therapy is a very underrated form of health care and therapy.
 Although technically, you are only supposed to work on others for money in the state you are licensed in, you can accept “donations”.